 Byte’s impression kit costs $95, although we’ve seen it on sale for as low as $29.95.
 NewSmile’s kit costs $49, but they’ll include it if you purchase the full treatment up front.

 One of the most significant aspects to consider is the length of your treatment.
 In-office aligners typically take 12–24 months — that’s a long time!
 At-home options are faster, though they treat less complex cases, which naturally shortens their average treatment time.

-NewSmile takes 4–6 months with their all-day aligners and 8–10 months if you opt for nighttime-only treatment.
-That’s pretty fast, but Byte says their average treatment time is four months for a standard plan, and just five months for Byte At-Night.
+NewSmile claims their all-day treatment takes 4–6 months on average , while their nighttime-only plan lasts 8–10.
+On the other hand, Byte says their average treatment plan length is 4–5 months for their standard plan, and 5–6 months for Byte At-Night.

 This all depends on the severity of your condition.
 More complex misalignments simply take longer to correct, so if you need to make significant corrections, your treatment might even fall outside those ranges — or you might need to go with an in-office option.

 So, you’ve mailed in your impressions and the company says you’re a candidate for treatment.
 Great!
 But you won’t find your aligners on your doorstep the next day.
 In fact, NewSmile takes about 7–8 weeks to produce and ship your aligners, which is slightly longer than many other companies, including in-office options like Invisalign.
 Byte moves faster, delivering your aligners around four weeks after you submit your impressions and approve your aligner plan.

 Clear aligners are more convenient than braces, but there are still some aspects that can get annoying, like taking them out to eat and drink (besides plain water), then cleaning your teeth and the aligners before putting them back in.